bdd-in-action-second-edition/chapter-6/README.md

 ### Running the sample code

-To run the sample project from the command line, open a command line window in the [train-timetables](train-timetables) directory and run the following command:
+To run the sample project from the command line, open a command line window in the [flying-high](flying-high) directory and run the following command:
 ```
 mvn clean verify
 ```